Investigations & Search

 Overview

 As data is ingested into Panther, it is parsed and normalized, then stored in Snowflake.
-This is necessary for conducting investigations on historical data, as well as for writing rules, identifying baseline behaviors, and generating analytics.
+This is necessary for conducting investigations on historical data, as well as for writing rules, identifying baseline and anomalous behaviors, and generating analytics.

 • Data Explorer is the best place to start if you're conducting a complex or highly customized search—for example, you'd like to join database tables or control which fields are returned by adding additional clauses.

-Starting with Data Explorer
+Data Explorer

 Get started with the Data Explorer documentation.